tboulord/QA-Auto-EI-Airline-app/README.md

 - Playwright Python + Pytest is used to cover this app
 - Test process is dockerized and a part of main app docker compose build
 - All test cases are covered
-- 1 Failure regarding app issue (To be discussed)
+- 1 fail test regarding app issue (To be discussed)
+- Postman collection is available in test/datas/

 # Welcome to EarnIn Airline.